Convoy PQ 13: German air-sea rescue

 The Luftwaffe Sea Rescue Service (Seenotdienst) along with the Kriegsmarine, the Norwegian Society for Sea Rescue (RS) and ships on passage, recovered aircrew and shipwrecked sailors.
 The service comprised Seenotbereich VIII at Stavanger covering Stavanger, Bergen and Trondheim and Seenotbereich IX at Kirkenes for Tromsø, Billefjord and Kirkenes.
 Co-operation was as important in rescues as it was in anti-shipping operations if people were to be saved before they succumbed to the climate and severe weather.
-The sea rescue aircraft comprised Heinkel He 59 floatplanes, Dornier Do 18s and Dornier Do 24 seaplanes.
-Oberkommando der Luftwaffe (OKL, the high command of the Luftwaffe) was not able to increase the number of search and rescue aircraft in Norway, due to a general shortage of aircraft and crews, despite Stumpff pointing out that coming down in such cold waters required extremely swift recovery and that his crews "must be given a chance of rescue" or morale could not be maintained.
+The sea rescue aircraft comprised Heinkel He 59 floatplanes, Dornier Do 18 and Dornier Do 24 seaplanes.
+Oberkommando der Luftwaffe (OKL, high command of the Luftwaffe) was not able to increase the number of search and rescue aircraft in Norway, due to a general shortage of aircraft and crews, despite Stumpff pointing out that coming down in such cold waters required extremely swift recovery and that his crews "must be given a chance of rescue" or morale could not be maintained.

+U-boats

+From January to the end of March 1942, 18 new Type VII U-boats were sent to Norway from Germany, increasing the number to 25.
+The boats were under the command of Admiral Hubert Schmundt, the Admiral Nordmeer.
+The U-boats at Kirkenes and Narvik had to sail south to Trondheim for serious repairs.
+During the perpetual darkness of the winter of 1941 to 1942 the U-boats found nothing in February, three PQ convoys of fifty ships reached Murmansk and the reciprocal QP convoys evaded attack.
+On 6 March, the sailed against Convoy PQ 12 and the return Convoy QP 8.
+Four of the Kirkenes U-boats took up ambush positions off the Kola Inlet and two boats from Narvik sailed with Tirpitz.
+The new U-boat was attacked by Luftwaffe aircraft but escaped damage.
+Convoy PQ 12 was spotted by that homed into the area but the convoy arrived intact.
+Admiral Karl Dönitz the Befehlshaber der U-Boote (BdU, Commander, U-boats) berated the Seekriegsleitung (SKL) for sending the boats too close to Murmansk, denying them room to manoeuvre.